 Everything about it just seemed perfect: representing a new version of myself and while the phoenix has no actual connection to the idea of anxiety, I feel like its very representative of what bouts with anxiety can do: break down everything and force a rising from the ashes of sorts.

-And so on Sunday I bit the bullet and did it:
+And so on Sunday (it was a Sunday in June 2016) I bit the bullet and did it: